The Americans season 1

 The first season of the American television drama series The Americans premiered on January 30, 2013, and concluded on May 1, 2013.
 It consisted of 13 episodes, each running for approximately 45 minutes, except for a pilot of over an hour.
 FX broadcast the first season on Wednesdays at 10:00 pm in the United States.
 The series is produced by DreamWorks Television.
 The Americans was created by Joe Weisberg.

-Set in the 1980s during the Cold War period, The Americans is the story of Elizabeth (Keri Russell) and Philip Jennings (Matthew Rhys), two Soviet KGB officers posing as an American married couple in the suburbs of Washington, D.C., their two children, and their neighbor, Stan Beeman (Noah Emmerich), an FBI agent.
+Set in the 1980s during the Cold War period, The Americans is the story of Elizabeth and Philip Jennings, two Soviet KGB officers posing as a married American couple in the suburbs of Washington, D.C., their two children, and their neighbor Stan Beeman, an FBI agent.